bibinvasudev/maritime/README.md

 Advantages are -  we are  digitizing vessels and containers and removing paper work thus we are creating a collaborative port environment, so that all could exchange information digitally and making the container management more effective

-Our system will help
+Our system will help the following
 1. Safeguard your cargo from origin to destination.
 2. Providing the luxury of an online maintenance
 3.      disruption forecasting

 Note- The end goal is to use data analytics to catch faults before they happen and the  demand forecasting